 7. The shipwreck in Arrecife

-If you drive on the old road by the port Muelle de Los Marmoles, you will be able to see the remainders of a ship build in London in 1954.
+If you drive on the old road by the port Muelle de Los Marmoles, you will be able to see the remainders of a ship that was built in Dundee, Scotland in 1954.
+The ship was called Temple Hall when it was first launched, but it later changed owners and was renamed Telamon.

 Many tourists come here just for the photos and you can easily enter by car in the industrial marina, in order to take better photos of the shipwreck.